OVERVIEW

 SELECTED AWARDS, GRANTS + HONORS

-2022 - Fast Company Innovation by Design Award Honoree, Learning Category.
+2022 - Fast Company Innovation by Design Award Finalist, Learning Category.
 Fast Company, New York, NY.
 Jury Members Included:

 2020 - New York Emmy Nominee, Nostalgia Program Category.
 The 63rd New York Emmy Award Nominations, The National Academy of Television Arts & Sciences, New York Chapter, New York, NY.